jlekowski/battleships/README.md

 # Battleships

+## This is a legacy project!
+Please use [API](https://github.com/jlekowski/battleships-api) and [Web Client](https://github.com/jlekowski/battleships-webclient) instead, and follow up on [CLI Client](https://github.com/jlekowski/battleships-cliclient).

 ## Battleships (sea battle) game for web and command line (PHP CLI)

 App is by default set in dev/debug mode for long calls (see **Setup** section) which might not work well on some of shared hosting.